KyleCarlo/AnimoEats/ReadME.md

     - <strong>password: kykyishere</strong>

 - However, you can create your own account using the sign up page.

-- For a demonstration of all the functionalities, please refer to our demo video for your reference.
 ## Project Specifications: Food Store Review Web Application
 - A food store review web application for the food stores near in DLSU.
 Specifically designed for Lasallians in DLSU-Manila.
 This project serves as a course requirement in Web Application Development (CCAPDEV).
 ### Required Features